Return to University Health's Homepage.

 Contact our behavioral health services at 210-358-3108 to speak with a member of our team.

-Community Behavioral Health Resources
+Adult Behavioral Health Resources

-If you are having a mental health emergency – especially if you are having thoughts of suicide or self-harm – please call 911 immediately, or dial the National Suicide Prevention Lifeline at 9-8-8.
+If you are having a mental health emergency – especially if you are having thoughts of suicide or self-harm – please call 911 immediately or dial the National Suicide Prevention Lifeline at 988.

 Please contact Bexar County Department of Behavioral Health to address further concerns or needs.
 For additional local support, visit StartYourRecovery.org.